rohandaxini/rohandaxini/README.md

 As a CTO, I am currently heading tech at [LawLytics](https://www.lawlytics.com/), building and scaling software solutions for our US, Australia and UK-based Law Firms.

-- 🏢 &nbsp;I was Founder & ex-CEO at [Kiprosh](https://kiprosh.com/), a software development, remote-friendly and calm company.
+- 🏢 &nbsp;I was Founder & ex-CEO at [Kiprosh](https://kiprosh.com/), a remote-friendly and calm software company.
 I founded Kiprosh in the year 2010 and led to its successful merger with LawLytics USA in 2022.
-- 🚀  &nbsp;Product-focused engineer building AI-powered apps with Rails and LLMs.
+- 🚀  &nbsp;I am a product-focused engineer building AI-powered apps with Rails and LLMs.
 I care about fast feedback, clean APIs, and shipping value.
 - 💬 &nbsp;Ask me about **Ask me about product-led AI, systems architecture, and growing engineering orgs.**, I'm happy to help.
 - 📚 &nbsp;Outside work you’ll find me reading books, exploring ideas, cycling, trekking trails, and playing guitar. 🧭🚴‍♂️🥾🎸
 - 📫 &nbsp;Reach me through [Twitter](https://twitter.com/rohan_daxini) or [Linkedin](https://www.linkedin.com/in/rohandaxini/).